PapersOfMathieuNls/clever-commit/combined.md

 ## Project Repository Selection {#sec:rep}

 In collaboration with Ubisoft developers, we selected 12 major software projects (i.e., systems) developed at Ubisoft to evaluate the effectiveness of CLEVER.
 These systems continue to be actively maintained by thousands of developers.
 Ubisoft projects are organized by game engines.
 A game engine can be used in the development of many high-budget games.
 The projects selected for this case study are related to the same game engine.
 For confidentiality and security reasons, neither the names nor the characteristics of these projects are provided.
-We can however disclose that the size of these systems altogether consists of millions of lines of code.
+We can however disclose that the size of these systems altogether consists of millions of files of code, hundreds of millions of lines of code and hundreds of thousands of commits.
+All 12 systems are AAA videos games.

 ## Project Dependency Analysis {#sec:dependencies}